|

 mobilization exercises are prescribed to maintain movement and reduce

+swelling.
 Neck pain: Whiplash Associated Disorders are

 classified in degrees of severity from (WAD) I to IV.
 Treatment includes